Blog

 5. Decide On A Candidate and Inform All Involved

-After all the evaluating and consulting, choose the person who will succeed the employee leaving and inform them of your decision.
-If they accept and agree to everything negotiated beyond day-to-day responsibilities, great!
+Choose the person who could succeed the employee leaving and talk to them about your decision.
+If they accept and agree to everything, great!
 It’s time to enact a transition plan (which we’ll talk about in a moment).
+If your first choice declines, huddle back with the decision makers and talk to the next person and follow the same steps of the transition plan.

-6. Create/Implement a Transition Plan
+6. Create and Implement a Transition Plan for Immediate Needs

 • The timeline for the full transition